 Sheriff Tim Ryals

-Tim Ryals has been a resident of Faulkner County for 30 years and has worked in law enforcement for over 35 years.
+Tim Ryals has been a resident of Faulkner County for over 30 years and has worked in law enforcement for over 35 years.
 He is a veteran of the U.S. Army where he served in the 503rd Aviation Battalion Combat.

 Throughout his career, Tim has had the opportunity to work with many of the agencies within Faulkner County.
 He has the utmost respect for the men and women who represent these agencies - many of whom he calls friends.

 Sheriff Ryals is a graduate of the Agape School of World Evangelism.
-He also attended the University of Central Arkansas and Black River university in pursuit of an education in Criminal Justice.
+He also attended the University of Central Arkansas and Black River University in pursuit of an education in Criminal Justice.

 Chief Deputy Matt Rice